Keshawn Martin: Houston Texans

 Martin was selected in the fourth round by the Houston Texans in the 2012 NFL draft.
 After Trindon Holliday was cut from the Houston Texans, Martin took over the returning duties full-time.
 On November 18, 2013, Martin caught a 9-yard touchdown pass from Matt Schaub against the Jacksonville Jaguars for his first career touchdown.
 He also returned a punt 73 yards in the same game to set up another score.

 New England Patriots

 On September 16, 2015, Martin and a sixth-round 2016 draft pick were traded to the New England Patriots for a 2016 fifth-round pick (which Houston later used to select D. J. Reader).
-During the 2015 regular season, Martin played in 9 games and caught 24 passes for 269 yards and 2 touchdowns for the Patriots.
+During the regular season, Martin played in nine games and caught 24 passes for 269 yards and two touchdowns.

 On January 16, 2016, the Patriots signed Martin to a two-year, $2.975 million extension.

-On September 3, 2016, Martin was released by the Patriots as part of final roster cuts.
+On September 3, Martin was released by the Patriots as a part of final roster cuts.

 San Francisco 49ers

-On September 27, 2016, the 49ers signed Martin to a two-year deal.
-He was released by the 49ers on November 8, 2016.
+On September 27, 2016, the San Francisco 49ers signed Martin to a two-year contract.
+He was released by the 49ers on November 8.

 Detroit Lions

 On March 11, 2017, Martin signed with the Detroit Lions.
-He was released by the team on August 28, 2017.
+He was released by the team on August 28.